q2devland/nentitydb/README.md

 - Run the NEntityDb.Test.App project
 - Select the database provider option

+When you run the test project, the following steps are executed:
+- connects to the specified database
+- run scripts to create test schemas
+- insert test data into the database
+- runs a set of unit tests that cover all features of NEntityDb
+- the result of the executed tests is showed

 <img src="https://raw.githubusercontent.com/q2devland/nentitydb/gh-pages/assets/img/test-app-results.png" alt="Test app results"/>

 ## How do I get NEntityDb?